Looking for an Employer of Record in the Philippines? Here’s What You Need to Know

 However, in the Philippines, while companies may search for Employer of Record (EOR) services, this model is not permitted.
 Workforce management platforms may assist with HR and payroll.

 While PEOs are a helpful way to outsource HR functions, they don’t serve as the legal employer for your Filipino team.
-This means you still need to register as a legal entity in the Philippines if you want to hire employees there.
+This means you still need to register as a legal entity in the Philippines if you want to engage employees there.

 The workforce management platform may offer a compliant way to engage with talent in the Philippines as per local employment laws.